Cybourgeoisie/KV511/README.md

 ## Design
 ###Client Design
-The client is a multi-threaded program running separatly from the server.
+The client is a multi-threaded program running separately from the server.
 It creates a connection with the server and then issues a sequence of sessions - each consisting of a series of get or post requests.
 The client receives responses from the server, but at this point does carry out any action with the response.
 The client threads use blocking network IO in their connection with the server.
 Upon starting up, clients read in a configuration file containing the connection info needed to connect to the server as well as the number of threads to spawn to handle requests.
 The existing client implementation includes functionality to call a script on the client machine, primarily to generate sessions, but could be extended to allow the client to be plugged into an existing application to enable network key/value storage.

-###Server Design
+###Server Front-End Design
+The server front end runs in two different modes: multithreaded with blocking network IO and single-threaded with asynchronous network IO.
+The multithreaded mode uses pthreads to achieve our goals.
+The server front end provides a simple request API handling post and get requests and responding appropriately.
+At this point, the server data store is an in-memory hashmap.

+Upon initializing, the server front-end begins listening on port 56789.
+If running in multithreaded mode, the main thread creates a new server thread to handle that connection.
+A MAX_SESSIONS variable defines the maximum number of allowable simultaneous connections if the number of requesting threads exceeds this value, the server will issue a not accepting connections error but continue handling existing connections.
+In single-thread mode, the main thread handles the connection itself.

 ####Data Store
 At this point, the server provides an in-memory cache of the key-value pairings.
 This is currently implemented with a C++ unordered map.
 The key/value pairs are strings.
 ###Communication Protocol